roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-06.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-06 ****** byNonStopFunGuy© "Wait a moment."
+"Wait a moment."
 He checked something and the stupid machine went whir for him, then a few seconds later he was good.
 He held up the camera facing me, watching the view from the rearside monitor, and the light on the camera turned on to illuminate his horny daughter kneeling on his bed.
 "Um, go in 3 . . .
 2 . . .
 1 . . . " Then he didn't say anything; but he pointed a finger at me from his other hand.

  Now words escaped me, I found myself giggling at the camera, trying not to look at my father but pretend I was talking to Jack.
 Why I wanted to do this, I had no idea, except, it put me in front of my Dad tonight.
 "So, hi, Jack," I moaned into the camera, trying to look sexy but feeling all the butterflies in my tummy, "I wanted to make this for you, because, well -- because I was nervous, I mean, I just turned 18 this past month, and I haven't, like, you know, really known any adult guys."
 (I have to say, I felt really stupid saying all this, but the words just came out.
 Plus, it was a fucking lie, having been screwed by two adult men in the past three days -- but that was an irrelevant detail, wasn't it?)
 "So, I was just sitting here tonight, I mean, thinking about you, about dinner the other night, and, I dunno, I was wanting to talk to you, but really kind of nervous about it."